Doctor of Philosophy in American Studies

 Ph.D.
 Degree Requirements

 The Doctor of Philosophy in American Studies requires the completion of eight courses (24 credit hours), the comprehensive examination, enrollment in dissertation hours, and the dissertation.
 In consultation with the faculty advisor, the student develops a plan of work that will provide expertise in three concentration fields of study.
 The comprehensive examination certifies the student’s preparation in the concentration fields, and readiness to conduct research at a professional level.
-PhD students earn the MA in American Studies while pursuing the doctorate, upon completion of their course requirements and the defense of a publishable article.
+PhD students may choose to earn the MA in American Studies while pursuing the doctorate, upon completion of their course requirements and the defense of a publishable article.
 The PhD program culminates in the completion and defense of the dissertation.

 |AMS 801||Introduction to American Studies (offered every fall)||3|